 - Bring mixture to a boil and cook for 6 minutes or until 240 degrees, stirring constantly.

-- Remove from heat and stir until mixture thickens, becomes creamy and pecans stay suspended in mixture.
+- Remove from heat and stir in butter until mixture thickens, becomes creamy and pecans stay suspended in mixture.

 - Spoon out on wax paper, aluminum foil or parchment paper.